DAY TWO | WEDNESDAY, JULY 17

 SECOND SIGHT MEDICAL PRODUCTS

 As the delivery of healthcare in the United States continues to evolve from a volume to value-based model with a foundation in positive economic and health outcomes, commercial payers within the marketplace are responsible for evaluating medical technologies to determine the medical necessity of products and procedures for populations served.
-With a focus on emerging areas of concern, panelists will reflect on value-based strategies, evidence presentation, and the ways in which quality is being integrated into the payer decision making process.
+With a focus on emerging areas of concern, a payer will reflect on value-based strategies, evidence presentation, and the ways in which quality is being integrated into the payer decision making prices.
 Particular attention will also be focused on coverage of new medical technology, experimental devices and hub models as areas increasing interest for medical device reimbursement executives.

 - Optimal delivery of product evidentiary support